leifh/segl-coverage/README.md

 segl coverage
 =============

-A project showing the result of different coverage tools with the Scala language.
+A project showing the result of different coverage tools with the Scala language (2.11).

 scct (sbt)
 ----------